 “The North Carolina Coastal Federation generally supports projects that produce clean non-polluting energy,” the position summary document said.
 “At the same time, the federation strongly believes that no industry should be given a ‘free pass’ when it comes to protecting the environment and avoiding conflicts with traditional coastal and ocean uses.
 We expect wind energy proposals to be strictly regulated to avoid, minimize and mitigate environmental impacts.”

-Written by coastal advocates Ladd Bayliss and Mike Giles, the document states that the federation requests that any proposed wind energy projects are thoroughly evaluated for their environmental risks.
+Written by the coastal advocates at the time, Ladd Bayliss and Mike Giles, the document states that the federation requests that any proposed wind energy projects are thoroughly evaluated for their environmental risks.
 The federation also wants approved wind energy projects to be monitored for long-term environmental consequences.

 “As long as environmental effects are found to be negligible, we are hopeful that wind energy will reduce our reliance on fossil fuels and therefore help to mitigate climate change and sea level rise,” the document said.